ELECTRONIC NOTARIZATION SYSTEMS

-Senate Bill 664 would amend the Michigan Notary Public Act to require the Secretary of State (SOS) and the Department of Technology, Management, and Budget (DTMB) to review and approve, by March 30, 2019, at least one electronic notarization system for the performance of electronic notarizations in the state.
-The SOS and DTMB could approve more than one electronic notarization system and could grant approval of additional systems on an ongoing basis.
+Senate Bill 664 amends the Michigan Notary Public Act to require the Secretary of State (SOS) and the Department of Technology, Management, and Budget (DTMB) to review and approve, by March 30, 2019, at least one electronic notarization system for the performance of electronic notarizations in the state.
+The SOS and DTMB may approve more than one electronic notarization system and may grant approval of additional systems on an ongoing basis.

-Electronic notarization system would mean a set or system of applications, programs, hardware, software, or technologies designed to enable a notary public to perform electronic notarizations.
+Electronic notarization system means a set or system of applications, programs, hardware, software, or technologies designed to enable a notary public to perform electronic notarizations.

-In developing criteria for the approval of any electronic notarization system for use in this state, the SOS and DTMB would have to consider at least all of the following:
+In developing criteria for the approval of any electronic notarization system for use in this state, the SOS and DTMB must consider at least all of the following:

 · The need to ensure that any change to or tampering with an electronic record containing the information required under the act is evident.